pacs-course/pacs-examples/Examples/src/PointInSimplex/README.md

 - The simplex is a tetrahedron in the 3D space (a 3-simplex).
 - The simplex is a triangle in the 3D space (a 2-simplex in 3D).

 The code is self explanatory.
-We have implemented the possibility of using the Eigen library (the default) of use standard containers for the simple structures holding points and simplices.
+We have implemented the possibility of using the Eigen library (the default) or use standard containers for the simple structures holding points and simplices.

-The actual code is just in a headed file `PointInSimplex.h`.
-The file `pointInSimplex.cpp` is just a bider for a python module
+The actual code is just in a header file `PointInSimplex.hpp`.
+The file `pyPointInSimplex.cpp` is just a binder for a python module

 You can compile the code with the following commands: